lm() function:

 Holding flipper length and species constant, for each additional mm in bill depth,

-• leverage points: Observations that are extreme in the x direction are said to have high leverage - they have the potential to influence the line greatly.
+x direction are said to have high leverage - they have the potential to influence the line greatly.
 Shown in 2 and 3.